Certora/Documentation/docs/ref-manual/cvl/types.md

 *   `m.numberOfArguments` - the number of arguments to method m

-There is no way to examine the contents of a `calldataarg` variable, because the type of its contents vary depending on which method the prover is checking.
+There is no way to examine the contents of a `calldataarg` variable, because the type of its contents vary depending on which method the Prover is checking.
 The only thing you can do with it is pass it as an argument to a `method` variable.
 It is possible to work around this limitation; see {ref}`partially parametric rules` for further details.